PhangsTeam/pjpipe/README.md

 ## Quickstart

 The pipeline is designed to be run inside a python environment that can run the [JWST pipeline](https://jwst-pipeline.readthedocs.io/en/latest/).
 This Quickstart assumes a conda environment.

+N.B.
+The pipeline is built to run with the latest GitHub version of the JWST pipeline.
+It may run in older versions, but is likely to throw up error messages.

 1. [Install and activate](https://jwst-pipeline.readthedocs.io/en/latest/getting_started/install.html) a `jwst-pipeline` conda environment.
 2. Clone the `jwst_scripts` directory in to a `/path/`